FantomKicks/docs/docs/gameplay/gameplay.md

 However, to train a youngster, gamer must earn xKICKS.

-To earn xKICKS, new gamer must
+To earn xKICKS, new gamer can
 - Do a Daily Check-In.
-- Complete some daily managerial and training tasks
+- Complete some daily Managerial and Training tasks
 - Stake KICKS tokens in the Bank
-- Purchase on an AMM (when its eventually listed)

 After recieving xKICKS, new user heads to the Academy to train a young player.
-It takes 5 days to train a player at the Academy.
+It takes 1 day to train a player at the Academy. (can be adjusted)

 ### Stamina
 Each newly trained player comes with an amount of Stamina, and other atributes.